The rates of growth in a hyperbolic group: Growth rates of subgroups of hyperbolic groups

 In the third section we have generalized another theorem of Jorgensen and Thurston, and proved that given a real number $r$, there are at most finitely many finite generating sets of a hyperbolic group $\Gamma$ with growth rate $r$ up to the action of $Aut(\Gamma)$ (theorem \ref{2.1}).
 In fact, it is possible to strengthen this finiteness theorem further, to include all the isomorphism classes of pairs of a non-elementary f.g.\ subgroup of $\Gamma$ and a finite generating set of the f.g.\ subgroup.

 \begin{thm} Let $\Gamma$ be a non-elementary hyperbolic group, and let $r>1$.
-Then up to an isomorphism, there are at most finitely many non-elementary subgroups $\{H_n\}$ of $\Gamma$, each with a finite generating set $S_n$, with a growth rate $r$, i.e., finitely many isomorphism classes of pairs: $(H_n,S_n)$, $H_n < \Gamma$, that satisfy: $e(H_n,S_n)=r$. \end{thm}
+Then up to an isomorphism, there are at most finitely many non-elementary subgroups $\{H_n\}$ of $\Gamma$, each with a finite generating set $S_n$, with a growth rate $r$. i.e., finitely many isomorphism classes of pairs: $(H_n,S_n)$, $H_n < \Gamma$, that satisfy: $e(H_n,S_n)=r$. \end{thm}

 \proof The proof is a strengthening of the argument that was used to prove theorem \ref{2.1}.
-Let $r>1$ and suppose that there are infinitely many isomorphism classes of pairs: $(H_n,S_n)$, where $H_n<\Gamma$ is a non-elementary subgroup, and $S_n$ is a finite generating set of $H_n$, for which: $e(H_n,S_n)=r$.
+Let $r_0>1$ and suppose that there are infinitely many isomorphism classes of pairs: $(H_n,S_n)$, where $H_n<\Gamma$ is a non-elementary subgroup, and $S_n$ is a finite generating set of $H_n$, for which: $e(H_n,S_n)=r_0$.

 As in the proof of theorem \ref{4.1}, the cardinality of the generating sets $\{S_n\}$ is bounded, so we may pass to a subsequence that have a fixed cardinality $\ell$.
-Hence, each generating set $S_n$ corresponds to an epimorphism: $g_n:F_{\ell} \to H_n$, where $S$ is a fixed free generating set of $F_{\ell}$, and $g_n(S)=S_n$.
+Hence, each generating set $S_n$ corresponds to an epimorphism, $g_n:F_{\ell} \to H_n$, where $S$ is a fixed free generating set of $F_{\ell}$, and $g_n(S)=S_n$.

 By passing to a further subsequence, we may assume that the sequence of homomorphisms $\{g_n\}$ converges into a faithful action of a limit group (over $\Gamma$) $L$ on some real tree $Y$.
 Let $\eta:F_{\ell} \to L$ be the associated quotient map.
-Passing to a further subsequence, we may assume that for every $n$, $g_n=h_n \circ \eta$, where $h_n:L \to \Gamma$ is an epimorphism of $L$ onto $H_n$.
+By lemma 6.5 in \cite{Reinfeldt-Weidmann}, after passing to a further subsequence we may assume that for every $n$, $g_n=h_n \circ \eta$, where $h_n:L \to \Gamma$ is an epimorphism of $L$ onto $H_n$.

 If two of the homomorphisms $h_{n_1},h_{n_2}$ are isomorphisms of $L$ onto $H_{n_1}$ and $H_{n_2}$ in correspondence, then the corresponding pairs of subgroups and generating sets: $(H_{n_1},S_{n_1})$ and $(H_{n_2},S_{n_2})$, are both isomorphic to the pair: $(L,\eta(S))$, so they are both in the same isomorphism class of pairs, a contradiction to our assumption.
 Hence, omitting at most one homomorphism $h_n$ from the sequence, we may assume that for every $n$, the homomorphism $h_n$ is not injective.